Israel – Brazil Tax Treaty

 Inheritance Tax and Estate Tax in Brazil

 Transfers of money, property, and assets between individuals due to inheritance or donation are subject to the Estate and Gift Tax (ITCMD).
-As Brazil is a federation composed of 26 states and a Federal District, the tax varies from state to state, and its rate can exceed 8%.
+As Brazil is a federation composed of 26 states and a Federal District, the tax varies from state to state, with the maximum rate being 8%.

 Relocation to Brazil

 Brazil offers numerous tax advantages and investment opportunities, making it an attractive destination for individuals or companies considering migration to South America.
 It is part of both a large national market and international markets.
-Brazil is home to a strong economy, and one of the world’s best infrastructures, featuring a 30,000-kilometer rail system, 1.5 million kilometers of roadways, 380 ports, and 2,463 airports.
-Brazil is well-equipped to handle freight and accommodate staff according to the business plans of foreign or new employees.
+Brazil is home to a strong economy and one of the world’s best infrastructures.
+In addition, the country is well-equipped to handle freight and accommodate staff according to the business plans of foreign or new employees.

-Brazil has the world’s tenth-largest Jewish community, respectively is home to 92,000 Jews[1].
-The community actively participates in politics, sports, athletics, and business, and well-integrated as well into the Brazilian society.
+Brazil has the world’s tenth-largest Jewish community, respectively is home to 92,000 Jewish people.
+The community actively participates in politics, sports, athletics, and business, and is well-integrated as well into Brazilian society.

 Real Estate Taxation in Brazil